TheJumpCloud/support/PowerShell/ModuleChangelog.md

 * Added the primarySystemUser parameter to Set-JCSystem
 * Update-JCDeviceFromCSV supports the primarySystemUser param that was added to Set-JCSystem

+#### BUG FIXES:

+* Added an Alias of GroupID to the ByID parameter for Get-JCUserGroupMember

 ## 2.17.0

 Release Date: January 30, 2025